 University of Guelph Response

 As of March 17, employees are asked to work from home when operationally possible.
 Employees who are required to perform a critical function or whose physical presence is necessary to perform their work as determined by their supervisor will need to continue to come to campus.
-Beginning Monday, March 23, all U of G classes will be provided through alternative methods of delivery.
+All U of G classes will be provided through alternative methods of delivery until August 15.
 No face-to-face classroom instruction will be offered.
 This follows the guidance provided by the University’s pandemic plan.
 You can learn more in our Academics FAQs.

 All units within the University have their own business continuity plans related to a widespread illness.
 If you have questions about your unit’s plan, speak with your supervisor.